-- New value propositions, e.g. by providing customers with data and intelligence about the product usage so that customers can optimise their usage of the product. - New products and services, e.g. by creating digital companion products which can be offered on a subscription basis - New business models, e.g. by not selling the product but shifting to a pay-per-use subscription and - New partnerships, e.g. by tying a physical product to a digital eco-system.
+- New value propositions, e.g. by providing customers with data and intelligence about the product usage so that customers can optimise their usage of the product. - New products and services, e.g. by creating digital companion products which can be offered on a subscription basis. - New business models, e.g. by not selling the product but shifting to a pay-per-use subscription and - New partnerships, e.g. by tying a physical product to a digital eco-system.

-The realisation of these benefits requires the development of a successful Smart Product and that, in turn, means companies have to acquire a new set of skills:
+The realisation of these benefits requires the development of a successful Smart Product and that in turn means companies have to acquire a new set of skills:

-- Human-centered Design: Technology does not add value per se.
-Instead, product developers need to understand the situation of their customers.
-With methodologies from human-centered design, like empathy maps, this understanding can be developed and new product designs can specifically address the pains and gains of the customers. - Business Model Design: Understanding humans is, however, not enough.
-Also, the business model needs to be scrutinized.
+- Human Centred Design: Technology does not add value per se.
+Rather product developers need to understand the situation of their customers.
+With methodologies from human centered design, like empathy maps, this understanding can be developed and new product designs can specifically address the pains and gains of the customers. - Business Model Design: Understanding humans is however not enough, also the business model needs to be scrutinized.
 Are customers still willing to invest in the product or is the product just a means to an end, which can be more attractively priced as a service?
-Competitive advantage often results from the combination of new technology with a new business model. - System Architecture: To combine traditional design and development of electro-mechanical products with software requires new approaches to system architecture, where the traditional product development process needs to be combined with the agile software development process and aligned with Systems Engineering practices - Agility: The design and development of Smart Products requires agility beyond agile software development.
-Mainly when new business models are tested or new customer segments are addressed, a fast feedback loop needs to be established so that issues with the product-market are identified and
+A competitive advantage often results from the combination of new technology with a new business model. - System Architecture: To combine traditional design and development of electro-mechanical products with software requires new approaches to system architecture, where the traditional product development process needs to be combined with the agile software development process and aligned with Systems Engineering practices. - Agility: The design and development of Smart Products requires agility beyond agile software development.
+Especially when new business models are tested or new customer segments addressed, a fast feedback loop needs to be established so that issues with the product-market are identified and corrected as soon as possible.
+At the same time, the often diverging lifecycles of software and hardware need to be synchronised.

-- corrected as soon as possible.
-At the same time, the often diverging lifecycles of software and hardware need to be synchronised. - Security: The more connectivity a product provides, the more attack vectors for hackers exist.
+Security: The more connectivity a product provides, the more attack vectors for hackers exist.
 Hence, Smart Products need to be designed with defense-in-depth in mind.
-Anomalies in the product's operation need to be identified, and over-the-air software updates should be used to patch all vulnerabilities, as soon as they have been identified. - Artificial Intelligence (AI): With more data becoming available from sensors and user interactions, the functionality of Smart Products can be increasingly implemented using artificia intelligence.
-For this, data engineering and data science capabilities need to be developed in the respective product domains.
-Proper lifecycle management for training, testing, deploying, and operating the AI models must be established
+Anomalies in the operation of the product need to be identified and over-the-air software updates need to be used to patch vulnerabilities as soon as they have been identified.

+Artificial Intelligence (AI): With more data becoming available from sensors and user interactions, the functionality of Smart Products can be increasingly implemented using artificial intelligence.
+For this, data engineering and data science capabilities need to be developed in the respective product domains and a proper lifecycle management for training, testing, deploying, and operating the AI models need to be established.

-NTT DATA has developed a self-evaluation where companies can assess their skills and gain insights on how to become more mature in the development of Smart Products.
+NTT DATA has developed a selfevaluation where companies can assess their skills and gain insights on how to become more mature in the development of Smart Products.

-Example: FANUC and NTT increase the productivity of manufacturers
+Example: FANUC and NTT increase productivity of manufacturers